chiaramoccia/workshop-ESPOSOMA-AIE-giovani-2021/README.md

 📅 **AIE (Italian Epidemiology Association) Young Researchers Conference – Autumn 2021**
 👩‍🔬 Chiara Moccia & Antonio D'Errico
-🏛️ University of Turin – Department of Medical Sciences, Cancer Epidemiology Unit This repository contains R scripts and materials from a hands-on workshop introducing the exposome approach in epidemiological research, with practical examples using the `rexposome` package.
+🏛️ University of Turin – Department of Medical Sciences, Cancer Epidemiology Unit

+This repository contains R scripts and materials from a hands-on workshop introducing the exposome approach in epidemiological research, with practical examples using the `rexposome` package.

+---

+## 🎯 Workshop Objectives

+- Introduce the concept of the **exposome** and its relevance in epidemiology
+- Provide a practical guide to using the **`rexposome`** R package
+- Explore data preprocessing, visualization, dimensionality reduction (PCA), clustering, and Exposome-Wide Association Studies (ExWAS)

 ---